 Behind every successful project, there is a methodology that helps organize complex critical tasks in the process.
 However, not every project or organization utilizes the same methods.
 For a project to run smoothly and be delivered successfully, the organization needs the right management tools, an excellent team, and a detailed procedure.

 The most crucial task for a project manager is to choose the right Project Management Methodology for the team.
 With thousands of ones to choose from, they have to consider several factors.

 Choosing the right project management methodology to manage the team's work need not be difficult.
 This article has compiled a definitive list of the most used project management methodologies to help you pick the right one for you.

-Learn how to use Project Management, from beginner basics to advanced techniques, with online video tutorials taught by industry experts.
-Enroll for Free Project Management Training Demo!
+Learn how to use Project Management, from beginner basics to advanced techniques.
+Enroll for Project Management Training Demo!

 Before we answer the above question, let us first define a 'methodology.'

 The Project Management Institute (PMI) defined a methodology as a set of practices, techniques, procedures, and rules used by those who work in a discipline.'